 As the programs are constantly being revised and improved, there may be a difference in the numbering of the sensor, pumps, and program than indicated in old documents.
-Only the enclosed manual (identical serial number) applies for the equipment supplied.
-The program version for the manual must correspond to the equipment version.
+Only the enclosed manual (identical version number) applies for the equipment supplied.
+The version for the manual should correspond to the equipment version.